Kyūjutsu: 16th century

-17th century on
+17th century–present

 During the Tokugawa period (1603–1868) Japan was turned inward as a hierarchical caste society in which the samurai were at the top.
 There was an extended era of peace during which the samurai moved to administrative duty, although the traditional fighting skills were still esteemed.
 During this period archery became a "voluntary" skill, practiced partly in the court in ceremonial form, partly as different kinds of competition.
 During this period, an archery contest called Tōshiya was popularly held at the Buddhist temple Sanjusangen-do.
 Many samurai competed to hit an arrow at a target 133 meters away, nearly the width of the Buddhist temple.
 Today, this Tōshiya contest is held as an annual event on Coming of Age Day, January 15, with women archers participating, but with the distance to the target shortened to 60 meters.